PSYCHEDELICA OF THE BLACK BUTTERFLY

 - Route Message: “Denial”

 Karasuba is one happy go lucky character and the easiest going of the group.
 He’s usually found butting heads with Yamato and continuously flirts with heroine all throughout the story.
 Despite his cheerful facade, Karasuba is actually one deep character and the jolly personality he’s fronting is his way of hiding the skeletons in his closet.

 Karasuba’s true ending was also the most difficult to unlock (to me anyway lol) as you’re required to watch almost all of the short stories and clear other routes beforehand.
 I did like all of his endings, including his ominous bad ending(laughs).
 I was also satisfied to unlock his good ending as it clearly redeems the character’s good side through the heroine’s help.

 - Character Message: Repudiation (refusal to accept the truth)

-Besides having the weirdest name I’ve come across with for an otome heroine, Beniyuri is a kind, patient and optimistic protagonist and I like her own strength and sense of determination in the game.
+Besides having the weirdest name I’ve come across with for a heroine, Beniyuri is a kind, patient and optimistic protagonist and I like her strength and her own sense of determination in the game.
 That aside, this heroine can also become a bit nosy, reckless and way too trusting not knowing her naivety can hurt her in the long run.

-Beniyuri may not be the best otome heroine, but still one great likable character in Psychedelica BB.
+Beniyuri may not be the best otome heroine, but still one great character in Psychedelica BB.

 FLOWCHART AND MINI GAME